SkylineCommunications/dataminer-docs-connectors/connector/doc/directOut_PRODIGY.MP.md

 # directOut PRODIGY.MP

 This connector monitors **PRODIGY.MP** (Modular Audio Processor) through its custom TCP API.

-PRODIGY.MP is DirectOut's modular audio processor, designed to address numerous applications in live sound, broadcast, installation and recording.
-It provides flexible I/O, dual network audio, DSP functions, sample rate conversion and powerful hard- and software.
+PRODIGY.MP is DirectOut's modular audio processor, designed to address numerous applications in live sound, broadcast, installation, and recording.
+It provides flexible I/O, dual network audio, DSP functions, sample rate conversion, and powerful hardware and software.
 Fully modular, the hardware can be configured to specific requirements.

 ## About